Whomy09/library-api/readme.md

     npm install
     ```

-4. For environment variables you can communicate with the project's creator.
+4. For environment variables you can communicate with the project's creator... [twitter](https://x.com/berdugopertuz)

 5. Start the server: